raul23/equifax-data-breach/README.rst

   on state orders, or how it intends to bring them to a US court.
 [RT]_

-Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four Chinese hackers were allegedly military members of the
+Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four suspected Chinese hackers were allegedly military members of the PLA:
-PLA:

   It is not clear whether the four individuals are civilians working for the PLA or active-duty members of the Chinese military.
 No military ranks were